The Sweet Life (film): Plot

 After a long day with no sales, Kenny Pantalio, an ice cream salesman for The Sweet Life, goes to a bridge.
 There, he meets Lolita Nowicki, an actuary.
 The two discuss their suicidal feelings and discover that they have the same therapist, Frank.
 They walk through Chicago, discussing the various forms of therapy suggested by Frank.
 As they pass a hotel, a man in a Mercedes mistakes Kenny for a valet and hands him the car keys.
 Lolita takes them and encourages Kenny to join her on a road trip to the Golden Gate Bridge, where they can both commit suicide.
 Kenny hesitates but goes along with her.

 Their first stop is at a convenience store, where Lolita impulsively tells the clerk that Kenny has a gun.
 The clerk says that he must see the gun before he can give them any money, and they admit that they do not have one.
 After they leave, Kenny says that he is embarrassed, but Lolita says that he is boring and takes few chances in life.
 They notice two hillbilly hitchhikers by the side of the road, and Lolita demands that they stop and give them a ride.
 The hitchhikers, Marlon and Brandon, decline their offer.
 Lolita tries to convince them to get in the car.
 They continue to refuse until Kenny says that he has a gun.
 After they get in the car, the men, who are married, say they are traveling to a UFO museum to scatter the ashes of Marlon's late grandmother.
-Affected by their hard-luck tale, Lolita gives them the Mercedes without consulting Kenny.
-Kenny and Lolita argue.
+Affected by their hard-luck tale, Lolita gives them the Mercedes without consulting Kenny, prompting the duo to argue.

 The next morning, Kenny steals a car.
 To their shock, they find a human kidney in storage on the back seat.
 A call to the cell phone in the car reveals that the kidney is overdue for a transplant.
 On the way to the hospital, they are pulled over.
 Lolita convinces the cops to give them a police escort.
 At the hospital, the patient's family thanks them.
 Kenny and Lolita stop at a motel.
 Lolita tries to initiate sex, but Kenny explains that he is impotent, and he cannot perform.
 The county sheriff arrives to tell them the kidney transplant was a success but that he knows the car is stolen.
 He drops them off at a bus station to leave town.